DmitriySh/system-design-course/01-fundamentals-system-design/README.md

  - DAU: 10 000 000 (after the year)
  - availability: 99,9%
  - all requested should be averaged over the year
- - look for most popular places by reactions in travel posts

  - Limits: